see ANNE BlOUNT

 ALICE LEIGH (1579-January 22, 1669)

 Alice Leigh was the daughter of Sir Thomas Leigh of Stoneleigh, Warwickshire (d.1625) and Catherine Spencer.
-She married Sir Robert Dudley (August 7, 1574-September 6, 1649), as his second wife, and had seven daughters by him, five of whom lived to adulthood.
-They were Alicia (September 1597-1649), Frances (d.1663), Anne (d.1663), Catherine (d.1675), and Douglas (d.1635+).
-In July 1605, Alice’s husband deserted her to elope with his cousin, Elizabeth Southwell.
-There were numerous disputes over his right to the property of his natural father, Robert Dudley, earl of Leicester, as well as over Alice’s rights.
+She married Sir Robert Dudley (August 7, 1574-September 6, 1649), as his second wife.
+Five of their seven daughters—Alicia (September 1597-1649), Frances (d.1663), Anne (d.1663), Catherine (d.1675), and Douglas (d.1635+)—lived to adulthood.
+In July 1605, Dudley deserted his family to elope with his cousin, Elizabeth Southwell.
+There followed numerous disputes over his right to the property of his natural father, Robert Dudley, earl of Leicester, as well as over Alice’s rights.
 In general, the Crown sympathized with Alice’s situation.
 A private act of Parliament in 1621 gave her the right to act as a femme sole.
-On May 23, 1644, Charles I created Alice Duchess Dudley for life.
+On May 23, 1644, Charles I granted her the title Duchess Dudley for life.
 She lived at Dudley House in St. Giles-in-the-Fields, Westminster and was buried at Stoneleigh.
-Portrait: possibly still at Trentham Hall.
+Portrait: there may still be one at Trentham Hall.

 see ALICE BARKER